tele0x/openshift-intel-tas/README.md

 Could not read power consumption wraparound value
 ```

-Other than this specific use case you can use the TAS on VMs with any other metric.
+Other than this specific use case related to power usage you can use the TAS on VMs with any other kind of metric.

-## Overview
+## Summary

 Steps to get the Intel-TAS working on OpenShift:

+0. Clone this repository
 1. Activate UWM (User Workload Monitoring) in OpenShift.
    - Creates a Thanos instance for user metrics
 2. Install collectd helm chart to monitor power and other platform metrics.